Describing Quasi-Graphic Matroids: Examples

 \begin{example} The bracelet graph of $(K_n, \emptyset)$ is connected, so every bracelet function $\chi$ for $(K_n, \emptyset)$ is constant.
 Hence if $M = M(K_n, \emptyset, \chi)$ then $M$ is either the lift matroid $L(K_n,\emptyset)$ or frame matroid $F(K_n,\emptyset)$. \end{example}

-The proper tripartition construction of Theorem \ref{thm:equivalences} makes finding examples a little easier.
+The proper tripartition construction of Theorem \ref{fixed_thm:equivalences} makes finding examples a little easier.

 \begin{example} Let $G$ be a graph, and let $C$ be a 4-cycle in $G$.
 Let the edges of $C$ in cyclic order be $e_1, e_2, e_3, e_4$.
-Let \begin{itemize} \item $\Bb$ be the the collection of cycles of $G$ that meet $C$ in an even number of edges. \item $\Ll$ be the set of cycles that meet $C$ in just $e_1$ or just $e_3$. \item $\Ff$ be the cycles that meet $C$ in just $e_2$, just $e_4$, or in precisely three edges. \end{itemize} Since $\Bb$ obeys the theta property and every cycle in $\Ll$ meets every cycle in $\Ff$, $(\Bb,\Ll,\Ff)$ is a proper tripartition of the cycles of $G$.
+Let \begin{itemize} \item $\Bb$ be the collection of cycles of $G$ that meet $C$ in an even number of edges, \item $\Ll$ be the set of cycles that meet $C$ in just $e_1$ or just $e_3$, \item $\Ff$ be the cycles that meet $C$ in just $e_2$, just $e_4$, or in precisely three edges. \end{itemize} Since $\Bb$ obeys the theta property and every cycle in $\Ll$ meets every cycle in $\Ff$, $(\Bb,\Ll,\Ff)$ is a proper tripartition of the cycles of $G$.
 Thus $M(G,\Bb,\Ll,\Ff)$ is quasi-graphic.
-As long as $G$ has sufficiently many vertices and is sufficiently connected neither $\Ll$ nor $\Ff$ is degenerate, so $M(G,\Bb,\Ll,\Ff)$ is neither lifted-graphic nor frame.
-In particular, one can choose $G$ to be a complete graph on at least 8 vertices to obtain a quasi-graphic matroid that is neither frame nor lifted-graphic.
+As long as $G$ has sufficiently many vertices and is sufficiently connected neither $\Ll$ nor $\Ff$ is degenerate.
+In particular, one can choose $G$ to be a complete graph on at least 8 vertices to obtain a quasi-graphic matroid with a representation with neither $\Ll$ nor $\Ff$ degenerate.
 Setting $|V(G)|=n$, this yields a family of quasi-graphic matroids of rank $n$ with $O(n^2)$ elements.
 Observe however that for each matroid $M(G,\Bb,\Ll,\Ff)$ in this family, deleting any one of the four vertices in $V(C)$ yields a subgraph with a degenerate tripartition. \end{example}

 \begin{example} Let $G$ be the graph obtained as follows from the complete bipartite graph $K_{a,b}$, with bipartition $(A, B)$ where $|A|=a$, $|B|=b$.
 Add the edges of an $a$-cycle $C$ on $A$ and add the edges of a $b$-cycle $C'$ on $B$ to obtain graph $G$.
 The bracelet $C \cup C'$ is an isolated vertex in the bracelet graph for $(G,\emptyset)$.
-Thus if we let one of $\mc L$ and $\mc F$ be $\{C,C'\}$ and the other consist of the remaining cycles in $G$, then the tripartition $(\emptyset,\mc L,\mc F)$ is a proper tripartiton that is non-degenerate.
+Thus if we let one of $\mc L$ and $\mc F$ be $\{C,C'\}$ and the other consist of the remaining cycles in $G$, then the tripartition $(\emptyset,\mc L,\mc F)$ is a proper tripartition that is non-degenerate.
 All of these graphs $G$ with tripartitions have the property that for every vertex $v$ in $V(G)$, removing $v$ yields a subgraph with a degenerate tripartition. \end{example}

 \begin{example} Let $G$ be a graph that is embedded in the torus and let $\mc B$ be the collection of contractible cycles of $G$.
 Each non-contractible cycle is in a homology class $(a,b) \in \bb Z \times \bb Z$ where $(a,b)$ is a relatively prime pair.
 Cycles in two different homology classes must intersect.
 Thus each bracelet consists of a pair of cycles in the same homology class, and two bracelets from distinct homology classes cannot be adjacent in the bracelet graph of $\GB$.
 Thus the number of connected components of the bracelet graph is the number of homology classes containing bracelets.
 For the $2m\times 2m$ torus grid or any embedded graph containing it as a minor, there is a bracelet in each of the homology classes $(1,k)$, $(-1,k)$, $(k,1)$, and $(-k,1)$ for $k \in \{0,\ldots,m-1\}$ (see Figure \ref{F:TorusGrid}) so this number is at least $4m-4$.